 On the ninth day of Christmas, my true love gave to me: Nine Ladies Dancing.

-On the tenth day of Christmas, my true love gave to me: Ten Lords a Leaping.
+On the 10th day of Christmas, my true love gave to me: 10 Lords a Leaping.

 Aristocratic titles didn’t leap over the Atlantic to the New World, but some high-society pastimes did.
 Take golf, for instance.
 The game was a favorite of Scottish lords as far back as the late 13th century.
 While Scotland is still a golfing force, Florida is king.
 There are more than 1,300 golf courses in the Sunshine State, and a few of them make a cameo on millions of TVs during the PGA’s annual Florida swing.
-The PGA has deep roots in Florida and it has a big team of lobbyists on retainer, including Marty Fiorentino, John Delaney, Davis Bean, Joseph Mobley, Mark Pinto and Shannan Schuessler of The Fiorentino Group; Jeff Sharkey and Taylor Biehl of Capitol Alliance Group; and the crew at Ballard Partners.
+The PGA has a big team of lobbyists on retainer, including Marty Fiorentino, Davis Bean, Joseph Mobley, Mark Pinto, and Shannan Schuessler of The Fiorentino Group; Jeff Sharkey and Taylor Biehl of Capitol Alliance Group; and the crew at Ballard Partners.

-On the eleventh day of Christmas, my true love gave to me: 11 Pipers Piping.
+On the 11th day of Christmas, my true love gave to me: 11 Pipers Piping.

-In the four years since voters green-lit the medical marijuana amendment, the state’s cannabis industry has grown like a weed.
-Trulieve is the biggest player in Florida, with more than 60 dispensaries and, coincidentally, 11 pipers helping them push pro-pot policies in the Capitol.
-The bulk of their corps is the team at Capital City Consulting, including Nick Iarossi, Ron LaFace, Justin Day, Megan Fay, Andrew Ketchel, Scott Ross and Chris Schoonover.
-They also have Nicole Graganella and Katherine Webb of Colodny Fass as well as Sean Pittman and Brett Heuchan on retainer.
+In the years since voters greenlit the medical marijuana amendment, the state’s cannabis industry has grown like a weed.
+Trulieve is the biggest player in Florida, with more than 100 storefronts and, coincidentally, 11 pipers helping them push pro-pot policies in the Capitol.
+The corps includes Nick Iarossi, Ron LaFace, Megan Fay, Ashley Kalifeh, Andrew Ketchel, Scott Ross, and Chris Schoonover at Capital City Consulting, Katie Webb and Amanda Fraser of Colodny Fass, Sean Pittman of The Pittman Law Group, and Brecht Huechan.

-On the twelfth day of Christmas, my true love gave to me: 12 Drummers Drumming.
+On the 12th day of Christmas, my true love gave to me: 12 Drummers Drumming.